smart-social-contracts/kybra-simple-vault/README.md

 ## Features

-- Receive ckBTC from any principal and track balances
+- Receive tokens from any principal and track balances
-- Admin can withdraw ckBTC to specific addresses
+- Admin can withdraw tokens to specific addresses
 - Query balances, transaction history and statistics
+- Automatic background synchronization with the ledger via heartbeat

 ## Getting Started